Nonye2K3/chia/INSTALL.md

 All keys and plots from version prior to Beta 1.8 are deprecated and can be deleted.
 Plots from both Beta 1.8 and newer should work on mainnet.

+## New Users:

+Chia plot files are at least 108GB in size (for K32).
+To plot successfully requires drives formatted to support large files; e.g. NTFS, APFS, etc. Drives formatted in FAT12, FAT16, or FAT32 will fail plotting midway through.
+Future versions of Chia will check for unsupported drives, but for now it's up to each user to check their drive format.

 ## Updating from 1.8 - 1.17:

 Keys and configs from 1.8 and newer should automatically migrate.
 For more details, read the [FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/FAQ#how-do-i-upgrade-and-keep-my-keys-and-plots). **Beta 12/13's blockchain is new and does not bring forward previous test chia.**